BurakTurker1/BurakTurker1/README.md

 # 💫 About Me:
 Hello, I'm Burak, I'm 20 years old, and I live in Isparta.
 I'm generally a backend developer.
 I primarily develop mobile applications using Java and Kotlin.
 Additionally, I create and manage databases using MS SQL.
-In web development, I continue to leverage technologies such as .NET and Django to further my experience in backend development."
+In web development, I continue to leverage technologies such as .NET and Django to further my experience in backend development.